Sheila Embleton: Career

 Embleton joined the faculty at York University in 1980.
 She served various academic roles such as Undergraduate Program Director, Graduate Program Director, Associate Dean, and Vice-President Academic and Provost.
 As an Associate Dean, Embleton was awarded a Knight First Class of the Order of the White Rose of Finland.
 She also served as president of the Canadian Friends of Finland Education Foundation, where she led a campaign to create a Chair in Finnish Studies at the University of Toronto.

 While in her role as vice-president academic and Provost, she helped create York's first-ever India strategy and eventually served as president of the Shastri Indo-Canadian Institute.
 Embleton also Chaired the Ontario Council of Academic Vice-Presidents and sat on the Board of the Ontario Universities Application Centre.

 In 2010, Embleton was elected a Fellow of the Royal Society of Canada.

+From January 2023 through March 2024 Embleton served as interim president of Laurentian University in Sudbury, Ontario, in the aftermath of the institution's financial crisis.

+Embbleton subsequently seerved as interim president of Algoma University, effective 1 July 2025.

 Personal life

 Embleton married Wolfgang Ahrens in 1981, but chose to keep her last name.
 When their daughter was born in 1989, she took Embleton's name.